Articles

 New York University’s John A. Paulson Center announces the triumph of a new civilization: thrusting, dismissive, cruel.

-Less a menacing monument to imminent doom than a superfluous, almost decadent by-product of capitalism gone awry
+The Brooklyn Tower is less a menacing monument to imminent doom than a superfluous by-product of capitalism gone awry.